TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 Over the years, we've paid careful attention to the 'airwaves' and have collected together a 'starter-set' of named addresses which is available through the [chifra names](/docs/chifra/accounts/#chifra-names) command line.
 For example, every time people say "Show me your address, and we will airdrop some tokens" on Twitter, we copy and paste all those addresses.
 We figure if you're going to DOX yourselves, we might as well take advantage of it.
 Sorry...not sorry.

 Below is a list of the data fields for names.
 Following that are the commands that produce or manage names.
-### Fields
 | Field       | Description                                                                         | Type    |
 | ----------- | ----------------------------------------------------------------------------------- | ------- |
 | tags        | colon separated list of tags                                                        | string  |